Techassi/vue-youtube-iframe/README.md

 ## Notice

 ⚠️ Currently rewriting this library in Typescript.
 This change **should not** introduce breaking changes, but if there are open a new issue.
+The `1.0.3` version is still based on the previous JS based source code.
+The upcoming version `1.0.4` is based on the Typescript rewrite.

 ## Usage